 Keep displaced Brus in Tripura: Pradyot Kishore tells govt

-GUWAHATI: Tripura royal scion, Pradyot Kishore Manikya has urged the state government to consider accommodating the displaced Bru people in the state instead of sending them back to Mizoram.
+GUWAHATI: Tripura royal scion Pradyot Kishore Manikya has urged the state government to consider accommodating the displaced Bru people in the state instead of sending them back to Mizoram while four leading socio cultural organisations of indigenous people of the state have also extended support to the refugees.

 “We have become refugees in our own land and it hurts me that we are in this condition because we are not united.
 The situation of my Bru/Reang people is grave and I have already sent 1500 kilos of rice, dal and other food items as an emergency for them for the last two days and today more food items will be reaching them.
 I also urge others to help our people in this time of crisis,” he said in the statement.